juliebenes/showcase.github.io/index.md

-Welcome to the showcase of Julie L. Benes
+Welcome to the homepage of Julie L. Benes

+The purpose of this site is to showcase my programming projects in Selenium and Java.

 Java Project : Banking Project